Treatment for Panic Attacks

 Anxiety has been inherited from our remote ancestors as a normal physiological reaction

-The actual experience of anxiety is directly associated with physiological changes that prepare the body for violent action: the heart rate increases, the blood pressure rises, adrenaline is secreted, the energy stores are mobilized in the liver and released into the bloodstream, blood is redistributed from the internal organs to carry oxygen and energy the muscles and the brain will use to master the danger.
-Those changes are caused by activation of the sympathetic nervous system preparing the organism for the fight or flight response.
+The actual experience of anxiety is directly associated with physiological changes that prepare the body for violent action: the heart rate increases, the blood pressure rises, adrenaline is secreted, the energy stores are mobilised in the liver and released into the bloodstream, and blood is redistributed from the internal organs to carry oxygen and energy the muscles and the brain will use to master the danger.
+Those changes are caused by activation of the sympathetic nervous system, preparing the organism for the fight or flight response.

 Frustration of Evolutionary Development